AKloc/BookNotes/Leisure/Utopia for Realists.md

 - Too many "bullshit jobs," leading to further unhappiness.
 People get that they're not doing a lot of meaningful work and don't like it, either.
 - The best way to reduce poverty is literally to give poor people money.
 Actual studies show that those people will use the money to help themselves, not drugs / booze / whatever.
 	- Same with homelessness.
 Give them a home.
 - Borders are a crazy concept when you think about it.
 Enforcing them wasn't even a thing until WW2.
-Today they're used to segment haves from have-nots, limit incomes, etc. If bo
+Today they're used to segment haves from have-nots, limit incomes, etc. If borders were lifted general wealth of the world would skyrocket.
+- Idea with shorter work weeks isn't to let people be lazy and do nothing, which they ultimately don't like - it's to let them do the things

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?